mblarsen/vue-browser-acl/README.md

 <button v-can:sell.every="players">Sell team</button>
 ```

-Router and helper examples are available below.
+Router and helper examples are available below. **Also see the example folder
+for a blogging app that uses many of the plugins features: routing, vuex,
+etc.**

 ## Install